-Imatest products can be used to characterize vehicle imaging systems, which along with ultrasonic, radar and lidar sensors, and advanced processors and algorithms, will revolutionize future transportation.
+Imatest products can be used to characterize vehicle imaging systems, which along with other sensors, advanced processors and algorithms, will revolutionize future transportation.
 With increasing levels of autonomy, smart vehicles will be safer and more efficient than vehicles that depend on flawed human vision and attention.

 Rear View Camera Systems